PrajwalMReddy/Pulsar/doc/syntax.md

   print 404;
 }
 ```
-The parentheses around if statements are optional.
+The parentheses around if statements are optional but the curly braces are not.

 ## While Loops
 ```pulsar